Growing Minds Day by Day: Third Week of October

 NC Crunch

-Wednesday, October 21st is the official date of the 2020 North Carolina Crunch!
-Today or any day in October, join people around the state in celebrating National Farm to School Month and our local agriculture community by crunching into a NC-grown apple or other local fruit or veggie.
-Learn more about the Crunch here.
-Register your Crunch event to access the 2020 Crunch Guide, which contains curriculum connections, ideas for “crunching” during COVID, social media sample posts, and more.
-Download an “I crunched!” sticker template
+Wednesday, October 23rd is the official date of the 2024 North Carolina Crunch!
+This day or any day in October, join people around the state in celebrating National Farm to School Month and our local agriculture community by crunching into a NC-grown apple or other local fruit or veggie.
+Learn more and register here.

 Growing Minds Lesson Plans & Classroom Recipes